 In any state, attempted murder is a serious offense, especially under Florida’s state laws.
 This offense carries some of the harshest punishments in the state.
-If you have been accused of this crime, it is vital to speak to a skilled attorney like Alexander Smith-Johnson.
+If you have been accused of this crime, it is vital to speak to a skilled attorney like Darryl Smith.
 He has the knowledge to help protect your legal rights as he defends you against this charge.

 Under Florida Statutes 777.04 and 782.04, attempted murder is a punishable offense with strict sentencing guidelines.
 When prosecutors present their case, they must show that you had taken direct action with the intent to kill an individual.
 There must be some type of malice behind your actions.
 That direct action can include:

 With each case, there are complex circumstances.
 Purchasing a weapon, breaking into the victim’s home to pursue them, and stalking the victim can all be considered a potentially murderous act.

 In any case, the prosecutors have a large burden of proof to meet in the courtroom.

 Florida does not differentiate between attempted murder and murder.
 State laws take into the fact that the intent, which is to take the life of another individual, is the same.
 Despite the victim’s survival, the state still considers this crime to be as serious as actual murder.
 The courts believe if the offender was successful, the victim would not be alive.

 With that, the offender is often charged with a first-degree felony offense, and the sentence could lead to life in prison.

 There are two degrees of attempted murder in the state.
 Under Florida Statute 782.051, an attempted murder can be filed under two different felonies: first or second degree.

 With a first-degree murder charge, there must be premeditation in the offender’s actions.
 The defendant must have proceeded with plans to murder the victim, found the means, and made an attempt on the victim’s life.
 For the state, they must prove their case “beyond a reasonable doubt.”